mjpizz/node-virtualenv/README.md

 ## node-virtualenv

-node-virtualenv allows you to include Python dependencies in your node projects, without cluttering up your system environment.
+node-virtualenv enables Python dependencies in your node projects, without cluttering up the system environment.

-For example, let's add Skype4Py as a dependency to our project.
-In your **package.json**, we are going to add 3 things:
+For example, let's add Skype4Py as a dependency to a project.
+In the **package.json**, add 2 things:

 1. Dependency on `virtualenv` (this library)
-2. Section for "virtualenv", including the version of virtualenv we want.
-3. [Postinstall](https://npmjs.org/doc/scripts.html) to prepare the virtualenv
+2. [Postinstall](https://npmjs.org/doc/scripts.html) to prepare the virtualenv
    every time your module is npm installed.

 ```json